Potter has losing return to Brighton; City tops EPL with win - WHIZ News

 After Villa goalkeeper Emiliano Martinez went off with a concussion in the first half — having initially tried to play on despite looking groggy following a collision — Callum Wilson scored two for Newcastle and Joelinton and Miguel Almiron added one each.

-Crystal Palace beat Southampton 1-0 at home while Brentford settled for 1-1 against Wolverhampton.
+Crystal Palace beat Southampton 1-0 at home for a third straight win while Brentford settled for 1-1 against Wolverhampton.
 Wolves striker Diego Costa was sent off for a headbutt deep into injury time.

+Fulham had 24 efforts on goal against Everton but couldn’t convert any of them as it was held to 0-0 at Craven Cottage.

 AP World Cup coverage: https://apnews.com/hub/world-cup and https://twitter.com/AP_Sports